bigqio/bigq/README.md

   - Websockets
   - Websockets with SSL
 - real-time messaging like chat applications
+- synchronous and asynchronous messaging
 - flexible distribution options
   - unicast node to node
-  - multicast channels for publisher-subscriber
+  - multicast channels for publisher to multiple subscribers
+  - unicast channels for publisher to single subscriber
-  - broadcast channels
+  - broadcast channels for publisher to all members
 - cluster management
 - near real-time notifications and events